nettnikl/resticguigx/README.md

 ## dev ##

+### setup

+download latest restic release and place in ./bin/linux/restic for packaging, download mac and win versions to ./bin/mac/restic and ./bin/win/restic.exe

+### todo

 - forget should remove path from repo
 - allow to cancel backup process
 - restore
 - mount
+- on first add existing repo, parse snapshots to add folders

 - encrypted profile
 - ask for password strat